learn-co-curriculum/phase-0-javascript-events/README.md

 are 'scroll', 'mouseenter', 'mouseleave', 'focus', 'blur', and 'onchange'.
-When JavaScript recognizes an event that applies to a "event handler" that has been set up, it will execute that "handler's" work, which is stored in a function.
+When JavaScript recognizes an event that applies to a "event handler" that has been set up, it will execute that "handler's" work, which is stored in a _callback function_.
 While you've seen `function`s in this lesson, we'll make a deep dive into them in the next lesson.

+By the way, event-handling is not unique to JavaScript.
+Most programming languages have some kind of event model.
+Consider your mobile device: it knows how to detect screen slide events, device-shake events, and rotation events.
+Getting comfortable with handling events is essential.

 ## Resources